Funds to assist student costs associated with conferences and observatories are available from the ASA and other sources.

 Enquiries should be directed to the meeting organisers.
 Claims must be submitted to the ASA Treasurer, accompanied by original receipts.

-Limited travel/conference funds are available to assist student members of the ASA to attend overseas and domestic conferences and workshops at which they present a paper or poster paper.
-This does not include the Society’s annual scientific meeting and Harley Wood School for Astronomy which have other student support.
-Registration fees for online conferences will also be supported.
+Limited travel funds are available to assist student members of the ASA to attend overseas and domestic research meetings.
+This does not include the Society’s annual scientific meeting and Harley Wood School for Astronomy which have other sources of student support.
+Registration fees for online conferences can be supported.

 There are two application deadlines per year – 31 March and 30 September.

-To apply for support you should complete the ASA Student Overseas Conference Support Application Form (Excel) and send it to Dr Marc Duldig, Joint ASA Secretary (marc.duldig -@- utas.edu.au) with abstracts of any papers being presented and a full budget for the trip indicating all expenses, any other sources of funding and which funding will cover which expenses.
+To apply for support you should complete the ASA Student Travel Assistance Scheme Application Form (Excel) and send it to Dr Marc Duldig, Joint ASA Secretary (marc.duldig -@- utas.edu.au) with abstracts of any papers being presented and a full budget for the trip indicating all expenses, any other sources of funding and which funding will cover which expenses.
 You may add any other material you feel is important.

-If successful, after the trip or online conference/workshop, you will need to supply a short report of your involvement in the conference/workshop before your grant will be processed.
-This need only be a few paragraphs and should confirm your actual travel details and papers presented.
+If successful, after the trip or online conference/workshop, you will need to supply a short report of your involvement in the meeting before your grant will be processed.
+This need only be a few paragraphs and should confirm your actual travel details and papers presented, etc

 You will be required to email to the ASA Treasurer copies of receipts for amounts of equal or greater value than the grant and a covering claim form (obtainable from the ASA Treasurer).
 The Treasurer will then arrange for a transfer of the funds into your bank account.